 Early on, the systematic bombing of civilian areas made it a priority to help treat the wounded.
 We opened surgical facilities in the north, provided supplies and training to health staff across the country, and set up cross-border trauma care in Jordan.
 As living conditions deteriorated in the north, producing more injuries from domestic accidents, we set up a surgical burns unit.

-An estimated 6.2 million people remained internally displaced in Syria at the end of 2018.
+An estimated 6.2 million people remain internally displaced in Syria.
 Closed borders, appalling living conditions and limited assistance have compounded their suffering.
 People fleeing violence live in camps, improvised shelters or with host families.
 Our main programmes are in the governorates of Aleppo, Idlib, Raqqa and Hassakeh.
 In addition to providing medical care, we carry out water and sanitation activities and distribute relief items, also in the south of Syria.

-Siege warfare has been widely used in Syria, at its most extreme in the town of Madaya, where men, women and children have starved to death.
-Basic essentials such as medical supplies are restricted amid intense bombing and shelling.
-Even medical evacuations of sick children are often denied.
+Siege warfare has been widely used in Syria, at its most extreme in the town of Madaya between 2015 and 2017, where men, women and children have starved to death.
+Basic essentials such as medical supplies have been restricted amid intense bombing and shelling.
+Even medical evacuations of sick children have often been denied.
 Unable to enter these areas, we remotely supported medical facilities in besieged areas.
 One-by-one, the areas have been taken over by the military and there are now very few still under siege.